lokeshchdhry/QEUtility-Node/README.md

 # appc_fr
 FR Utility for Appc

-**This is just for SDK as of now, will be adding Appc NPM & CLI stuff later**
+**This is just for SDK & CLI NPM as of now, will be adding Appc NPM & CLI stuff later**

 **Installation:**